 Carnival and brass bands

 Every year, after Epiphany, Dionysian revels take place in the streets of Kastoria.
-Carnival begins early here and brings with it 30 bands with traditional brass instruments from all over Macedonia, costumes and processions, free wine for visitors, food, song and dancing …. non-stop for three whole days.
+The pre-Easter carnival begins early here and brings with it 30 bands with traditional brass instruments from all over Macedonia, costumes and processions, free wine for visitors, food, song and dancing …. non-stop for three days.

 Dispilio, a prehistoric theme park

-Outside Kastoria you can visit five clay huts that are exact replicas of dwellings in the Neolithic lake settlement first discovered in the 1930s.
+Outside Kastoria you can visit five clay huts that are exact replicas of dwellings of a Neolithic settlement first discovered in the 1930s.

-A memorial to Kastoria and Byzantine Greece.
-The name Koumbelidiki originates from the time of the Turkish occupation and comes from the word koumbes, which means dome.
-It won’t surprise you to hear that the church is the only one in Kastoria to have, you guessed it, a dome.
+A memorial to Kastoria and Byzantine Greece, the name Koumbelidiki originates from the time of the Turkish occupation and comes from the word koumbes, which means dome.
+The church is the only one in Kastoria to have, you guessed it, a dome.
 It is in remarkable condition given that it dates back to the 9th or 10th century.

 - Kastoria’s lake